NREL/PRAS/SystemModel_HDF5_spec.md

-The units for all parameters quantified in terms of energy should be stored in an attribute of the file's root group labelled `energy_unit`, as a single two-character string.
+The units for all parameters quantified in terms of energy should be stored in an attribute of the file's root group labelled `energy_unit`, as a single ASCII string.
 The following are recognized values for the string to
 take:

  - `kWh` indicates power data is in units of kilowatt-hours